YouthBread/dataviz-project/README.md

 ## Implementation
 Current version has a basketball court and a basic stats table but has an interaction feature of selecting different season that Kobe played.
 ![beta](https://github.com/YouthBread/kobe-bryant-dataviz-project/blob/master/other_resource/pic.png)
 The page will be constantly modified and updated with new visualization part.
-As you can see,